darkdhamon/Audio-Transcription-Service/README.md

 python run.py --help
 ```

 The `run.py` helper adds the `src` directory to `PYTHONPATH`, allowing the app to be started with a double-click or from the command line without extra setup.
-On first run the application will prompt for the location of your recordings directory, store it in `appsettings.json`, list session folders within that directory, and ask you to choose one for transcription.
+On first run the application will prompt for the location of your recordings directory, store it in `appsettings.json`, list session folders within that directory ordered by recency, and let you pick one.
+Pressing enter without a choice selects the most recent session.
+After choosing a session you can select an existing game profile or create a new one, and the transcript is saved to `transcript/<CampaignName>Transcript.txt` inside the session folder.

 On Windows you can also use the `start.ps1` script, which simply launches the application: